 Toyota competes with other principal manufacturers such as General Motors, Ford, Honda, Volkswagen, and Nissan among others in the globally competitive marketplace.

-Increasing competition in the industry can lead to decrease in unit sales and large inventory, thus urging manufacturers to decrease their prices.
+Increasing competition in the industry can lead to a decrease in unit sales and a large inventory, thus urging manufacturers to decrease their prices.
 The competition will ultimately affect the financial and operations results of key players such as Toyota and others.

 Complying with government laws and regulations is essential for companies within this sector.
 Toyota had to recall around 8.5 million vehicles worldwide in 2009/2010 to comply with standards of laws and governmental regulations (BBC, 2010) and such recalls affect the brand image of the company in addition to incurring significant costs.

-The opportunities for automotive industry include the recovering US economy and growth in demand from emerging BRIC markets which is expected to dominate the global car market by 2020 (KPMG, 2013).
+The opportunities for the automotive industry include the recovering US economy and growth in demand from emerging BRIC markets which are expected to dominate the global car market by 2020 (KPMG, 2013).
 Industry players have benefited from moving their production facilities to India and China to tap into those markets and benefit from low-cost production.

-Increasing fuel prices and growing environment concerns among consumers encourage manufacturers to shift production to hybrid electric automobiles (Global Car & Automobile Manufacturing Market Research, 2013) and Toyota is taking advantage of that focusing on the production of high-efficient and green vehicles (Toyota Annual Report, 2012).
+Increasing fuel prices and growing environmental concerns among consumers encourage manufacturers to shift production to hybrid electric automobiles (Global Car & Automobile Manufacturing Market Research, 2013) and Toyota is taking advantage of that focusing on the production of high-efficient and green vehicles (Toyota Annual Report, 2012).